 Born at Mattawa Nipissing, Ontario on 2 October 1887, son of J. M. Deacon and Mary Kelly, he was educated at Mattawa Public and High Schools, and Stanstead College (Stanstead, Quebec).
 He articled in law to Elliott, McNeil and Deacon of Winnipeg, and was called to the Manitoba Bar in 1911.
 He practised in Winnipeg until 1923, moving to Crystal City in January 1923.
 He was the first Mayor of Crystal City, serving from 1948 to 1955.
 He was made a Queen’s Counsel in 1953.

-He served with the 226th Battalion under Lieutenant-Colonel Gillespie, with the rank of Lieutenant, in the Canadian Expeditionary Force in the First World War.
+During the First World War, he served in the Canadian Expeditionary Force with the 226th Battalion under Lieutenant-Colonel Gillespie, with the rank of Lieutenant.
 He saw service at Passchendaele, Arras, Amiens, Cambrai, Canal du Nord, and Valenciennes.
 He returned to Canada in March 1919.
 During the Second World War, he was director of auxiliary services on the staff of Canadian military headquarters in Ottawa, from 1940 to 1945.
 He was awarded the Order of the British Empire.

-He was one of the founding members of the Manitoba Association of Urban Municipalities, was chairman of its first resolutions committee, and became its second President, serving in 1951.
-He died in October 1958.
+He was one of the founding members of the Manitoba Association of Urban Municipalities, was Chair of its first Resolutions Committee, and became its second President, serving in 1951.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “City woman first QC in Manitoba,” Winnipeg Free Press, 1 January 1953.